cjbarnes/cjbarnes.github.io/_posts/2015-03-26-uk-strtotime.md

 {% endhighlight %}
 </figure>

-The `uk_strtotime` function will catch dates in *day/month/year* format and convert them to *day-month-year*, before passing them on to the standard PHP `strtotime`.
+The `eu_strtotime` function will catch dates in *day/month/year* format and convert them to *day-month-year*, before passing them on to the standard PHP `strtotime`.

-With this approach, you get access to the full power of `strtotime`, but with support for British English dates in all common formats.
+With this approach, you get access to the full power of `strtotime`, but with support for all date formats commonly used in the UK.